 Do you want to know if rice bran oil or olive oil is the best choice for cooking?
-In this blog post, we’ll contrast the nutritional benefits, smoke points, flavors, and cooking applications of rice bran oil and olive oil.
+In this blog post, we’ll contrast the nutritional benefits, smoke points, flavours, and cooking applications of rice bran oil and olive oil.

 A Nutritional Showdown: Rice Bran Oil vs Olive Oil